WCAL's Roots Extend Back Eight Decades

 The CAL's last commissioner, Bob Robert, recalled that the league's devotees used every legal lever at their disposal to fight the NCS move but were unsuccessful.
 "We fought it," he said, "but, in the end, we lost."
 Today, only the WCAL remains - and thrives.

 The WCAL's mission is to provide for the administration of athletic competition among its member schools.
 The WCAL is a member of the Central Coast Section (CCS) of the California Interscholastic Federation of Schools (CIF).
 Originally, the WCAL provided competition for boys only.
 In 2002, the Central Coast Section, through its realignment process, brought girl's competition to the WCAL.
-Currently, there are ten member schools and one supplemental school providing athletic competition in thirteen different sports for Boys, and eleven sports for Girls within the league.
+Currently, there are ten member schools and two supplemental school providing athletic competition in thirteen different sports for Boys, and eleven sports for Girls within the league.

 Since its inception in 1967, the West Catholic Athletic League has become a dominant force in the Central Coast Section and is considered by many to be the most competitive league, top to bottom, in Northern California.
 The boys' teams have won 343 section championships, while individuals have taken home the gold on 370 occasions.
 The girls' programs have acquired 141 section team titles and 97 individual titles.